breathbath/gotainer/README.md

     defer dbConn.close()

-That is a perfectly ok, but if you decided to use dependency container to get rid of a boilderplate code, you need to delegate the releasing of the resources (garbage collection to the container)
+That is perfectly ok, but if you decided to use a dependency container to get rid of a boilderplate code, you need to delegate the releasing of resources (garbage collection) to the container.

     cont := NewAppContainer()
     articlesProvider := cont.get("articles_provider", true).(ArticlesProvider)
     //dbConn is injected by the container into articlesProvider so you don't have access to it here

-One might think to release the shared resource in on of the services using it.
-But what if another resource will later call to the dbConn and will discover it's closed?
+One might think to release a shared resource in on of the services using it.
+But what if another service later calls the dbConn and discovers it's closed?
+This will lead to very hard trackable errors.

 The Gotainer has a garbage collection functionality to solve this problem.
 You can register all your garbage collection functions and call them just by doing: